kdneldor/node-api2-project/README.md

   - respond with HTTP status code `500`.
   - return the following JSON object: `{ error: "The post information could not be retrieved." }`.

-When the client makes a `GET` request to `/api/posts/:id/comments`:
+When the client makes a `GET` request to `/api/posts/:id/comments`: WRITTEN

 - If the _post_ with the specified `id` is not found: